willematack/MarketMaker-RL-Captone/readme.md

 plot the profit of each agent.
 This profit does not include their assets (i.e. inventory).
 We can add this next.

 ## Issues
-* get Q-Learning agent working and look for possible 3rd party libraries to help
+* get Q-Learning agent working in simple terms

 ## Tasks (not started)